College student wanted in 2 Connecticut slayings is captured

 HARTFORD, Conn.
-(AP) — A college student sought by police as a suspect in a crime spree including two slayings in Connecticut has been captured, Connecticut Stat Police said Wednesday night.
+(AP) — A college student sought by police as a suspect in a crime spree including two slayings in Connecticut has been captured in Maryland, police said Wednesday night.

 Peter Manfredonia, 23, had been the subject of a six-day search involving several police agencies and the FBI.

-He was found in Hagerstown, Maryland.
-He was not injured and no officers were either during the arrest, police said.
+He was found in the area of a truck stop in Hagerstown, Maryland.
+He was not injured and no officers were hurt during the arrest, Connecticut State Police said.

+“The suspect will face justice and this will bring closure.
+This is what is important for the families of the victims,” said Trooper First Class Christine Jeltema, a spokeswoman for Connecticut State Police.

 The University of Connecticut senior also went to another man’s home, held him hostage, stole his guns and truck and drove about 70 miles (110 kilometers) southwest to Derby, Connecticut, state police said.